Music of Israel: Israeli rock

 In contrast to the American rock movement, Israeli rock during the 1960s and 1970s typically avoided themes of social rebellion.
 Prior to the 1980s, topics such as drug use, sexuality, or alienation were rarely addressed.
 One notable exception is Arik Einstein's song "Shuv Lo Shaket" ("Not Quiet Again").
-The leading figures of Israeli rock during this period—apart from artists like Shalom Hanoch and Svika Pick—were generally portrayed as clean-cut individuals, often with military service backgrounds and conforming to mainstream societal norms.
+The leading figures of Israeli rock during this period, apart from artists like Shalom Hanoch and Svika Pick, were generally portrayed as clean-cut individuals with military service backgrounds and conforming to mainstream societal norms.